-This shoe drawing lesson is perfect for middle school and high school art teachers
+This shoe drawing lesson is perfect for middle school and high school art teachers.

-This colored pencil drawing lesson can be used for both middle school art students as well as high school art students.
+This colored pencil drawing lesson can be used for both middle school art students and high school art students.
 I generally do it with 8th grade classes, and it takes about three weeks to complete (working one class period a day) and does not require much in the way of supplies.
 It is a fun and challenging project that will test their ability to use a grid and develop proportion.
 In addition, it introduces students to color and color theory and emphasizes the element of pattern.
 I have found this to be one of the best art projects out there, due to its ability to develop multiple skills and allow students to express their creativity in a way that will achieve strong results.
 Teachers will love this art lesson!

 I have the my students use 18" X 24" drawing paper for this drawing.
 That gives them room for about a 3 inch border.
 They look really polished that way.